mcaplin/beng183/RNASeq.md

 RNA-Seq is a tool that uses next-generation sequencing technologies to profile the RNA transcriptome.
 RNA-Seq is a high throughput tool that can provide much more in depth analysis of transcriptomes compared to other methods.

+> In this analysis, we will be going over the general idea of RNA-Seq and some of the popular tools for its use.

 ##### RNA-Seq General Workflow
 - Select Samples of Interest
 - Isolate RNAs